Croquettelunchers/Portfolio/Megan.md

 <details>
  <summary>Here are a few notes about the design🔽</summary>
     <br/>
-I'm challenging myself to avoid direct double jumps and walljumps.
+- I'm challenging myself to avoid direct double jumps and walljumps.
+Please bear with me.
-The Charged Shot is intentionnaly constrained in favor of environmental weaponry.
+- The Charged Shot is intentionnaly constrained in favor of environmental weaponry.
-There is a lot of feedback on most actions, that is to convey weight and
+- There is a lot of feedback on most actions, landing lag, knockback on the charged shot and punches, are features used to convey weight.
+- grace time when grabbing objects while airborne is a crucial detail to make the feature fun.

 </details>